HCS Academy

 Read Instructor Bio

-all my years in public Spanish schools, jobs I had, and my friends, everything once I stepped outside my home was Spanish.
+I was born and raised in Spain until the age of 19, when I moved to the United States.
+Therefore, I have been speaking Spanish my whole life!
+From all my years in public Spanish schools, jobs I had, and my friends, everything once I stepped outside my home was Spanish.
 At the age of 19, I moved to New York City to work for a Ministry called “Metro World Child.”
-There I served within the underprivileged neighborhoods teaching children about God, and
+There I served within the underprivileged neighborhoods teaching children about God, and a lot of times in Spanish!

+I was on staff there for over 11 years before moving to San Diego, where I became a children’s pastor in March of 2020.
 During the covid lockdowns, I started tutoring/teaching Spanish to some homeschooling families from our church.
-This grew into other families asking me to teach their children Spanish as well, and slowly I began to take on more families of different
+This grew into other families asking me to teach their children Spanish as well, and slowly I began to take on more families of different ages.
+I have now been teaching Spanish for a little over 3 years.

-ages.
-I have now been teaching Spanish for a little over 2 years.
-I am grateful for this opportunity and so excited to teach your kids Spanish in a fun, creative and understanding way.
+I am grateful for this opportunity and so excited to teach your children Spanish in a fun, creative and understanding way.
 I am a children’s pastor at heart, so this class will be fun, interactive, and wholesome!

 Read Instructor Bio